When it comes to ERP implementation best practices, the tried-and-true advice stays constant even when things change. And things have changed a lot.

 Yet, through all this change, many ERP implementation best practices are still used regardless of the size and scale of a modern ERP deployment.
 None of them, however, guarantees ERP deployment success.

-"The risk of failure hasn't really decreased over time; in fact, it's probably increased," said Eric Kimberling, CEO at Third Stage Consulting, an ERP implementation firm.
+"The risk of failure hasn't really decreased over time; in fact, it's probably increased," said Eric Kimberling, CEO of Third Stage Consulting Group, an ERP implementation firm.
 "The good news is that the things you can do to mitigate failure haven't changed."

-Here are five ERP implementation best practices that will help organizations do just that.
+Here are eight ERP implementation best practices that will help organizations do just that.

 1. Define business goals first